 Most months include a “writing status update,” a brief introduction to a planned novel in the series, and a couple of miscellaneous “worldbuilding” essays.
-When I started the current schedule in early 2010, for a while most of the posts were profiles of important characters, and I’ll post more of those when I have them.
+When I started the schedule in early 2010, for a while most of the posts were profiles of important characters, and I’ll post more of those when I have them.
 Other topics I’ve covered include several posts on the system of “applied metaphysics” that places the series firmly in the category of “fantasy”, my development of a projected history of our own world’s future, several of the races that inhabit the world of the Shine Cycle, and so on.
 Links to these and other past essays are arranged topically in the Shine Cycle archive.

-Wednesdays are devoted to Strategic Primer.
-It’s a strategy game I’m designing.
+Strategic Primer a strategy game I’m designing.
 As conceived, there are two “editions” or “versions” of it: a “campaign edition” for a group of human players, run by a human moderator called the Judge, originally done with pen and paper but now run by email assistance, and a “computer edition” that will be a computer game for one or several players, in which each player will be able to play any part from infantry grunt up to commander in chief.
 But the campaign edition is the only one actually being worked on right now.

 In Strategic Primer, each player takes the role of the commander of a military outpost on an imagined world, which he or she is leading into the future.
 It has obvious similarities to many other games, but has several distinctive features that I think make it superior, including: